Managing payments on the Companies Register

 2. Credit card or debit card — practical if you use our services from time to time and want to pay as you go.

-3. Internet banking — suitable if you only use our services occasionally and don't want to set up a direct debit or use a credit or debit card.
+3. Internet banking — suitable if you only use our services occasionally and do not want to set up a direct debit or use a credit or debit card.

 Paying by direct debit

-When you create an individual or an organisational online services account, you're invited to set up a direct debit payment option to pay your online transaction fees.
+When you create an individual or an organisational online account, you can set up a direct debit payment option to pay your online transaction fees.
 You can also do this at a later time.

 How direct debit works

-The direct debit payment option can be added to an individual or organisation online services account.
+The direct debit payment option can be added to an individual or organisation online account.

-Where your individual online services account is linked to an organisation's account — for example, as an employee — you'll be asked to confirm whether you're performing the transaction on behalf of that organisation, or yourself.
+Where your individual online account is linked to an organisation's account — for example, as an employee — you will be asked to confirm whether you are performing the transaction on behalf of that organisation, or yourself.
 If you select:

 • 'for my employer' (the organisation) fees will be added to the organisation's account.